 This is a safe and effective procedure to treat excessive sweating of the armpits, hands, feet and any other relatively small body parts.
 Not only does Botox help with the constant sweating of armpits, but it can help to get rid of those embarrassing sweaty palms as well.
 Botox has been shown to decrease sweating up to 87% in underarms.
 Patients notice results approximately 2-4 days after treatment with full results within 2 weeks.
 Results last from 4 to 5 months and significantly help improve on-the-job productivity.

 Some patients are worried about blocking sweat glands because they believe it might affect the body’s natural process of thermoregulation.
 Even though sweating is a necessary body function for temperature-control, localized body areas only account for a small percentage of the body’s sweat glands.
 The temporary deactivation of the sweat glands will have little to do with body thermoregulation.
 When dealing with palmar excessive sweating, research has proven that Botox is 80-90% effective and will last up to 6 months.
 Side effects include temporary pain and weakness in the hands.

-At Ageless MD, injections are done by our physician specialist Dr. TJ Tsay who knows the anatomy and physiology of The procedure requires 10-15 minutes and does not limit any work or leisure activities.
+At Ageless MD this treatment is carried out by our expert staff or medical director.
+We usually provide topical numbing cream 15-20 minutes prior to the start of the procedure which only requires 10-15 minutes and does not limit any work or leisure activities.
 During the process, a very small needle injects tiny amounts of Botox right under the skin in a grid pattern throughout the area to be treated.
-The procedure is fairly painless and we use a 33 gauge needle which is the smallest size needle available and even most clinics do not even carry that small of a needle.
-That size needle does cost extra but patient comfort is our priority.
+The procedure is fairly painless.
+We use a 32-gauge needle, which is smaller than the needle on an insulin syringe.